sergey-vernyk/PostmanCollectionExporter/README.md

 ```bash
 $ export POSTMAN_API_KEY=<actual_api_key>
 ```
-The script will fail gracefully if no API key is found.

 ### Note:
 Exporting `POSTMAN_API_KEY` will have an effect only with manual exporting collection(s).
 In order to schedule exporting collections it's necessary to pass API key via `api-key` option like below:

 ```bash
 $ set-schedule --action export --comment "comment" --pattern "* * * * *"